curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

    - For a vintage look (incandescent lamps from the 1980s), choose a warm, yellowish hue.
    - For a more modern appearance (fluorescent tubes), opt for a white color.
    - `r`, `g`, `b` values set the RGB color of the light, and `intensity` adjusts the brightness.
+### Properties

+`material-properties` is a dictionary that configures the shader properties of a material applied to a part.
+The available properties depend on the specific material shader being used, but the most common ones are:

+- **metallic**: Ranges from 0 to 1.
+- **color**: Red, green, and blue values, each ranging from 0 to 1.
+- **smoothness**: Ranges from 0 to 1.
+- **emission-color**: Red, green, and blue values, each ranging from 0 to 1.

+Other properties from Unity's Standard Shader may be supported, depending on the material being used.

 #### Summary